-Translation is the process of converting words from one language to another so that the target audience can understand the meaning of them.
+Translation is the process of converting words from one language to another.
 Translation does not make major changes in the content or images.
 In fact, it converts word-for-word and keeps the message and layout of the source file intact.
-It might sound simple, but to create a reliable translation, the involvement of professional highly-qualified translators is essential.
+It might sound simple, but to create a reliable translation, the involvement of professional highly qualified translators is essential.

 There are 3 main levels of translation:

 - The basic level is Translation only (or TO) where your documents are translated and self-reviewed by one translator.

 - The most preferred level is Translation + Edit (or we would like to call it TE).
 Your contents will be translated by one translated and revised by a second editor.

 - Translation + Edit + Proofread (or TEP) is the highest level of translation.
 After being rendered and reviewed by a translator and an editor respectively, your documents will be under the proofreading process by a third proofreader.